ytdl-org/youtube-dl/README.md

 **tl;dr:** [navigate me to examples](#output-template-examples).

 The basic usage is not to set any template arguments when downloading a single file, like in `youtube-dl -o funny_video.flv "https://some/video"`.
 However, it may contain special sequences that will be replaced when downloading each video.
 The special sequences may be formatted according to [python string formatting operations](https://docs.python.org/2/library/stdtypes.html#string-formatting).
 For example, `%(NAME)s` or `%(NAME)05d`.
-To clarify, that is a percent symbol followed by a name in parentheses, followed by a formatting operations.
+To clarify, that is a percent symbol followed by a name in parentheses, followed by formatting operations.
 Allowed names along with sequence type are:

  - `id` (string): Video identifier
  - `title` (string): Video title